ronanguilloux/temperature-pi/README.md

 $ php composer.phar install
 ```

-Then allow your raspberry pi to blink the #17 gpio pin wired LED without sudo:
-Add a symlink to the blinker (see ronanguilloux/php-gpio)

-    $ ln -s vendor/ronanguilloux/php-gpio/blinker blinker

-Next, allow the blinker to be run without sudo.
+Oprionnaly, allow the `vendor/ronanguilloux/php-gpio/blinker` file to be run without sudo:
 Edit your `/etc/sudoers` file:

 ``` bash
 $ sudo visudo
 ```

-Then add this two lines in your `/etc/sudoers` file : (replace MyLinuxUser with your login name)
+Then add this two lines in your `/etc/sudoers` file :
+(replace MyLinuxUser with your login name & change the path to the blinker)
 This will allow you and Apache2 to run the blinker without `sudo`

 ``` bash